Duration & Fees

 - Restaurant meals, drinks and snacks

-HIGHLIGHTS Ancient San Skills at Na'an Kuse Lodge; Etosha National Park; Visits to Swakopmund and Sossusvlei
+HIGHLIGHTS Naanskuse San Skills Activity, Etosha National Park; Visits to Swakopmund and Sossusvlei

 Day 1 Monday Windhoek

-Travellers are collected from Windhoek Airport (must arrive prior to 1300 hours) or bus terminal on arrival and transferred to the centrally located guesthost.
-This afternoon they will join the Ancient San Skills tour where you learn some of the skills of the Bushman people, a unique chance to interact with the worlds oldest cultural group.
+Guest will be collected from the Windhoek Internatinal airport (must arrive prior to 12h00) or bus terminal on arrival and transferred to the centrally located Chameleon Backpackers.
+This afternoon we will join the afternoon Ancient San Skills tour where you learn some of the skills of the Bushman people, a unique chance to interact with the worlds oldest cultural group.
 Returning to Windhoek early evening, dinner tonight is own expense either at Chameleon, or one of the many restaurants.
 Overnight twin share room with en-suite facilities.

 Day 2 Tuesday Halali, Etosha National Park (B / Snack Pack Lunch / D)

 This morning the tour will leave the Guesthouse at 8.00 am and there will be a brief stop at Otjiwarongo to enjoy a light lunch pack before entering Etosha National Park through the Anderson Gate.
 An afternoon game drive will be enjoyed through the park visiting water holes looking for predators as well as zebra, giraffe, elephant, rhino.
 Arrival at the accommodation, located inside Etosha National Park with a floodlit waterhole next to the camp, will be just before sunset.
 The accommodation has twin-share double rooms with en-suite bathroom facilities.
 Dinner is prepared by the tour guide over an open fire and an early night is recommended.